If you find a dead animal it will need taking away and disposing of.

 If you find a dead animal on private land you should contact the land or property owner and let them know.

-The council is not responsible for disposing of dead animals on private land or premises.
+We are not responsible for disposing of dead animals on private land or premises.

 If you don't know who this is, please contact the Department of the Environment, Food and Rural Affairs (DEFRA) as it could be a health hazard to the livestock in the field.